pyeventsourcing/eventsourcing/docs/topics/domainmodel.rst

 --------------

-The :class:`~eventsourcing.domain.model.entity.DomainEntity` has a class method ``__create__()`` which returns new entities.
-When called, it constructs a ``Created`` event with suitable arguments such as a unique ID, and a topic representing the concrete entity class, and then it projects that event into an entity object using the event's  ``__mutate__()`` method.
+The :class:`~eventsourcing.domain.model.entity.DomainEntity` has a class method :func:`~eventsourcing.domain.model.entity.DomainEntity.__create__` which returns new entities.
+When called, it constructs a :class:`~eventsourcing.domain.model.entity.DomainEntity.Created` event with suitable arguments such as a unique ID, and a topic representing the concrete entity class, and then it projects that event into an entity object using the event's :func:`~eventsourcing.domain.model.entity.DomainEntity.Created.__mutate__` method.
 Then it publishes the event, and then it returns the new entity to the caller.
 This technique works correctly for subclasses of both the entity and the event class.

 .. code:: python